5 June 2026

 Introduction

-Following a competitive tendering process, VOLA has been appointed by the Liverpool City Region Combined Authority to manage this YGT Community Grants programme, targeted at voluntary, community, faith and social enterprise (VCFSE) organisations across the city region.
+As part of our local Trailblazer, VOLA has been appointed by the Liverpool City Region Combined Authority to manage a Community Grants programme, targeted at voluntary, community, faith and social enterprise (VCFSE) organisations across the city region.

-This grants programme is aimed at supporting young people aged 18-21 who are not in employment, education or training (NEET), by providing access to education, training, or employment support.
+Projects funded through this grants programme support young people aged 18-21 who are not in employment, education or training (NEET) to help them to overcome personal challenges and barriers, and support their onward progression to employment, education, or training.

 Who is eligible to apply?